Colombia is a treat for travelers. After decades of unrest, the country is now becoming one of South America’s favorite destinations.

 Wedged between the Caribbean, the Andes, and the Amazon jungle, Colombia has a varied landscape, with something to offer every visitor.

 With such diverse geography, I feared keeping in touch could be tricky.
-Thankfully, my worries were unfounded: Colombia has a robust mobile network, and more than decent data coverage.
+Thankfully, my worries were unfounded: Colombia has a robust mobile network, and more than decent data speeds.

-Claro has the largest network in the country, with the greatest LTE coverage.
+Claro has the largest network in the country, with the widest LTE coverage and nearly 50% market share.
 It’s the most reliable option.

 Claro, however, will likely be the first carrier you come across, since it has the most customers and vendors selling its services.

-I didn’t see anywhere to buy SIM cards at Bogotá’s international airport, but that didn’t cause much of a problem.
+I didn’t see any official store or kiosk to buy SIM cards at Bogotá’s international airport, although as I discovered later, you can apparently do so at one of the gift shops in the arrival hall.
+In the end, though, it didn’t cause much of a problem.

 The most reliable place to get one is in the carrier’s official retail stores.
 In the case of Claro, though, you can also drop into an Oxxo (the Mexican convenience store chain, which is also present in Colombia).
 Many Oxxos will have a little booth selling Claro SIM cards — I didn’t see any for other networks.

-I chose to go this route, in the historical neighborhood of La Candelaria, and it was extremely simple.
+I chose to go this route, in the historic neighborhood of La Candelaria, and it was extremely simple.
 The sales attendant explained my options, and helped me set up the SIM card.
-I showed my passport, and gave my hostel address to register the account.
+I showed my passport and gave my hostel address to register the account.

 The whole exchange was done in Spanish (since that was both our native languages), but while I was paying, I heard another traveler start his own SIM card purchase in English with no problems.

 A note of caution.
-You may run into informal kiosks offering SIM cards for a discount price.
-When I asked at my hostel where to get a SIM card, they specifically warned me against them, saying the cards have often been stolen, and blocked by the owner.
+You may run into informal kiosks offering SIM cards for a discounted price.
+When I asked at my hostel where to get a SIM card, they specifically warned me against them, saying the cards have often been stolen and blocked by the owner.
 It’s not worth the risk.

-There’s also an upgraded version of this plan, costing 20,000 COP for 1GB to use within 15 days.
+There’s an upgraded version of this plan, costing 20,000 COP for 2GB to use within 15 days.
 These plans have no airtime or text messages included, but I didn’t miss them at all.

 In fact, apparently even locals don’t miss airtime.
 Many Colombians don’t make calls from their phones at all, using them mostly for data, or for people to ring them.